dkaip/dkaip.github.io/docs/my-thoughts/on-vulkan.md

 So, to answer the question of why I am writing this...In short, because almost all of the articles (and examples) I have found are written by people who know what they are talking about.
-That sounds great, but, if you are not a person that already knows what they are talking about you are left in a position of climbing a near vertical learning curve and / or just on faith taking the examples, coding them up, and poking at them with changes until you just get something that &quot;works&quot;.
-My hope in providing some information here is that you can start out with a better understanding of what is going on and ultimately product a better result for yourself.
+That sounds great, but, if you are not a person that already knows what they are talking about you are left in a position of climbing a near vertical learning curve and / or just living on faith taking the examples, coding them up, and poking at them with changes until you just get something that &quot;works&quot;.
+My hope in providing some information here is that you can start out with a better understanding of what is going on and ultimately produce a better and possible result for yourself.
 {: .fs-5 .fw-300 }

 ## Let's Dive In